Sorry, you need to enable JavaScript to visit this website.

 Popular initiative

-The Government has initiated campaigning to introduce a popular initiative to young people.
-The main campaign tool is the website medborgarforslag.nu, developed by the Swedish Association of Youth Councils (Sveriges ungdomsråd) and launched in December 2015.
+The Government has initiated campaigns to introduce the popular initiative to young people.
+The main campaign tool is the website medborgarforslag.nu, developed by the Swedish Association of Youth Councils (Sveriges ungdomsråd), launched in December 2015 and still up and running.
 The website contains information on:

 • the popular initiative – how does it work and why it is an important tool for influence